PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): Network ID
 - `--t0` (string): The beginning of the timespan for the data.
-The maximum lookback period is 365 days from today.
+The maximum lookback period is 731 days from today.
-- `--t1` (string): The end of the timespan for the data. t1 can be a maximum of 31 days after t0.
+- `--t1` (string): The end of the timespan for the data. t1 can be a maximum of 366 days after t0.
 - `--timespan` (number): The timespan for which the information will be fetched.
 If specifying timespan, do not specify parameters t0 and t1.
-The value must be in seconds and be less than or equal to 31 days.
+The value must be in seconds and be less than or equal to 366 days.
 The default is 7 days.
+If interval is provided, the timespan will be autocalculated.
 - `--interval` (integer): The time interval in seconds for returned data.
-The valid intervals are: 86400, 604800.
+The valid intervals are: 900, 3600, 86400, 604800, 2592000.
 The default is 604800.
+Interval is calculated if time params are provided.

 ##### Example: